 As disclosed in the notes to the consolidated financial statements, the Company estimated the fair value of stock options issued in 2010, 2009 and 2008 using a Black-Scholes option pricing model with the following weighted average assumptions: risk-free interest rates of 2.4%, 2.1% and 2.6%, respectively, a dividend yield of zero and volatility factors of 30%, 59% and 47%, respectively, based on the historical stock price volatilities of IAC for 2010 and peer companies operating in the same industry sector as IAC for 2009 and 2008 and a weighted average expected term of the stock options of 5.6 years, 4.9 years and 4.4 years, respectively.
 The historical stock price volatilities in 2009 and 2008 of peer companies was used due to the lack of sufficient historical IAC stock price volatilities subsequent to the Spin-Off.
 For stock options, including unvested stock options assumed in acquisitions, the value of the stock option is measured at the grant date (or acquisition date, if applicable) at fair value and expensed over the remaining vesting term.
 The impact on non-cash compensation expense for the year ended December 31, 2010, assuming a 1% increase in the risk-free interest rate, a 10% increase in the volatility factor, and a one year increase in the weighted average expected term of the outstanding options would be an increase of \$1.5 million, \$7.7 million, and \$5.0 million, respectively.
 The Company also issues restricted stock units and performance stock units.
-For restricted stock units issued, the value of the instrument is measured at the grant date as the fair value of the instrument is measured at the grant date as the fair value of the instrument is measured at the grant date as the fair value of the instrument is measured at the grant date as the fair value of the instrument is measured at the grant date as the fair value of the instrument is measured at the grant date as the fair value of the instrument is measured at the grant date as the fair value of the instrument over the vesting term.
+For restricted stock units issued, the value of the instrument is measured at the grant date as the fair value of IAC common stock and expensed as non-cash compensation over the vesting term when the performance targets are considered probable of being achieved.